Understanding Nightmares | Causes and Help

 Physical Causes of Nightmares

 And finally, chronic nightmares can be caused by REM deprivation.
 You aren’t getting the deep sleep you need, and over an extended period it can cause you to break down mentally and physically.
 It’s a serious problem in this age of 24-hour schedules, night work and constant distraction caused by electronics, especially phones.
-Search online and check if the symptoms of REM deprivation, which include drastic mood swings and inability to focus, match what you are experiencing.
+Search online for the symptoms of REM deprivation, which include drastic mood swings and inability to focus.

 To find help for nightmares using a proven technique, look up dream rescripting.